-Passenger Ship Pollution will take place November 14-15, 2017 in Southampton, UK.
+Passenger Ship Sustainability will take place November 14-15, 2017 in Southampton, UK.

 The new event, launched by Passenger Ship Safety organizer TDNUK, will provide the forum required by ship operators and industry experts to discuss how to reduce and manage the environmental impact of current and future operations, according to a statement.